 The soldiers of the castle, similarly to other neglected forts of the Borderland also demanded their missing pay from Lord Lengyel, in spite of the fact that the king owed it to them.
 According to the Diet’s Article 16 of Act in 1613, the guards of Szigliget together with other castles were to be paid and supplemented with more mercenaries.
 Then, the verdicts of the Diet in 1618 and 1622 repeated the same.
 Nevertheless, the situation of the castle did not improve.
 Its captain was Lengyel János in 1606.
 The next captain was Lengyel Boldizsár around 1630.
 He had 12 Hussars and 25 infantrymen plus one artilleryman who were altogether supposed to receive 125 gold Forints a month.

 Lengyel Gáspár, the next captain, made further fortifications on Szigliget.
 He had also boats built on his own expenses to counter the Turkish attacks on the lake.
 He had asked for 400-500 peasants to build the new harbor in 1647.
 He was given 200 men by Lord Zrínyi Miklós aka Nikola Zrinski to be able to complete its construction.

 At the end of the Turkish occupation, the castle was still owned by the Lengyel family but it lost its military significance.
 No one cared about its repairs, so it slowly started to perish.
 Finally, the destruction of the castle was caused by a thunder strike that exploded the gunpowder in its tower at the end of the 17th century.
 All documents have burned in the fire.
 Emperor Habsburg Leopold had the rest of the castle’s buildings destroyed in 1702 likewise he did away with so many other castles in fear of the rebellious Hungarians.

 During the War of Independence of Prince Rákóczi Ferenc, the Kuruc (rebel) armies no longer used the castle, it gradually collapsed, and its stones were scattered to the constructions of the local population.
-The remaining walls were reinforced in 1931, 1953, and 1965-66.
+The remaining walls were reinforced in 1931, 1953, and 1965-66, then in 2020.